viniciusov/plex-shutdown/README.md

 ![Notification preview](https://raw.githubusercontent.com/viniciusov/plex-shutdown/master/sample_images/1.png)

-After the warning, if plex starts transcoding or if you cancel the shutdown by typing `shutdown -c` in a terminal, you will see a new pop-up about the cancelation.
+After the warning, if plex starts transcoding or if you cancel the shutdown by typing `shutdown -c` in a terminal, you will see a new pop-up about the cancelation (see https://github.com/viniciusov/plex-shutdown/tree/master/sample_images for more images).

 ## Requirements
 - Linux OS